hepcat72/TILDETeams/review_meeting_guidelines.md

 1. Change request submitted
 2. Change request review process
-3. Change request approved^6 (if rejected, stop here)
+3. Change request approved^3 (if rejected, stop here)
 4. Change request taken by an author (a.k.a. "developer")
-5. Author works on the document design^7
+5. Author works up a design^4
 6. Author requests design review
 7. Design review process
 8. Design approved (if rejected, return to step 5)
-9. Author works on the document ("Implementation")
+9. Author works on the changes ("Implementation")
-10. Author requests document review
+10. Author requests independent review
-11. Independent document review process  (See the INDEPENDENT DOCUMENT REVIEW PROCESS section)
+11. Independent review process
 12. Request a review meeting (if necessary)
 13. Schedule a review meeting (if necessary)
 14. Review meeting (if necessary)  **WE ARE HERE**
-15. Document approved (if rejected, return to step 9)
+15. Changes approved (if rejected, return to step 9)
-16. Document merged into the repository
+16. Changes merged into the repository

 ## REVIEW MEETING PROCESS

-An author or reviewer can request the CM to schedule a review meeting if they are unclear or confused about a review issue or a document being reviewed and believe that the pull request interface is inadequate to the task of communicating the details.
+An author or reviewer can request the CM to schedule a review meeting if they are unclear or confused about a review issue or the changes being reviewed and believe that the pull request interface is inadequate to the task of communicating the details.
 The CM leader may schedule a review meeting at their discretion.
 When that meeting takes place, it will proceed with the following process.

-1. The CM leader starts the document review and designated each reviewer, one by one to go through their unresolved issues.
+1. The CM leader starts the review meeting and calls on each reviewer, one by one, to go through their unresolved issues.
 2. For each reviewer issue:
    1. The reviewer:
       - Describes a review issue issue or
-      - Asks a question to clear up confusion they have about a document
+      - Asks a question to clear up confusion they have about a changes
       - Responds to any question the author posed about confusion they have about the issue
    2. The author:
       - May indicate that they understand the issue
       - May ask a question to clear up confusion about the review issue
-      - Responds to any question the reviewer posed about confusion they have about the document
+      - Responds to any question the reviewer posed about confusion they have about the changes
    3. The CM leader may interject at any point to:
       - Declare a topic/discussion _Beyond Meeting Scope_^3
       - Declare a topic/discussion _Beyond Document Scope_^4